cloudamqp/terraform-provider-cloudamqp/docs/resources/integration_metric_prometheus.md

 The following arguments are supported:

 * `instance_id` - (Required) Instance identifier for the CloudAMQP instance.
+* `metrics_filter` - (Optional) List of metrics to include in the integration.
+If not specified, default metrics are included.
+  For more information about metrics filtering, see the [metrics filtering documentation](https://www.cloudamqp.com/docs/monitoring_metrics_splunk_v2.html#metrics-filtering).

 Exactly one of the following integration blocks must be specified: